Nutrients in freshwater (CSI 020/WAT 003) - Assessment published Feb 2015

-- The decline in nitrate concentrations reflects the effect of measures to reduce agricultural inputs of nitrate as well as improvement in wastewater treatment.
+- The decline in nitrate concentration reflects the effect of measures to reduce agricultural inputs of nitrate, as well as improvements in wastewater treatment.

-- Average orthophosphate concentration in European rivers has decreased markedly over the last two decades (0.003 mg P/l or 2.1% per year).
+- Average orthophosphate concentration in European rivers has decreased markedly over the last two decades (0.003 milligrams per liter of phosphorous (mg P/l) or 2.1% per year).

-- The decrease in phosphorus concentrations reflects both improvement in wastewater treatment and reduction in phosphorus in detergents.
+- The decrease in phosphorus concentration reflects both improvements in wastewater treatment and the reduction of phosphorus in detergents.

-Nitrate in groundwater: There was a slight increase in average annual mean nitrate concentration in European groundwaters from 1992 to 1998.
-Since 2005 the concentrations have declined again, and in 2011 the mean concentration had almost returned to the 1992 level.
+Nitrate in groundwater: There was a slight increase in average annual mean nitrate concentration in European groundwater from 1992-1998.
+Since 2005, the concentrations have declined again, and in 2011 the mean concentration had almost returned to the 1992 level.
 The shorter time series shows the same pattern, giving hardly any trend overall.
-However, this larger selection of groundwater bodies shows a somewhat lower average European concentration level.
+However, this larger selection of groundwater bodies shows a somewhat higher average European concentration level.

 Phosphorus in rivers.
 The average concentrations of orthophosphate in European rivers more than halved over the period 1992-2012.
 In many rivers the reduction started in the 1980s.
 The marked decline is evident also for the time period 2000-2012, but the average concentration is somewhat higher when including more river stations.

 The decrease in river orthophosphate is due to the measures introduced by national and European legislation, in particular the Urban Waste Water Treatment Directive , which involves the removal of nutrients.
-Also the change to use of phosphate-free detergents has contributed to lower phosphorus concentration.
+Also, the switch to phosphate-free detergents has contributed to lower phosphorus concentrations.

 Phosphorus in lakes.
-During the past few decades there has also been a gradual reduction in phosphorus concentrations in many European lakes.
-As treatment of urban waste water has improved, phosphorus in detergents reduced, and many waste water outlets have been diverted away from lakes, phosphorus pollution from point sources is gradually becoming less important.
+During the past few decades, there has also been a gradual reduction in phosphorus concentrations in many European lakes.
+As treatment of urban waste water has improved, phosphorus in detergents is reduced, many waste water outlets have been diverted away from lakes and phosphorus pollution from point sources is gradually becoming less significant.
 However, diffuse runoff from agricultural land continues to be an important source of phosphorus in many European lakes.
-Moreover, phosphorus stored in the sediments can keep lake concentrations high and prevent improvement of water quality despite a reduction in inputs.
+Moreover, phosphorus stored in sediment can keep lake concentrations high and prevent improvement of water quality despite a reduction in inputs.

 Specific policy question: Are nitrate concentrations in our groundwater decreasing?